jessepav/lacygoill-wiki-backup/vim/qf.md

 If you want as many entries matches, you need to also include the `-o` option.
 However, doing so makes you lose context; you don't get the entire line, but just the match.

+Solution: Use ripgrep instead.
+When  you pass  the  option `--vimgrep`  to  `$ rg`,  you get  each  match on  a dedicated line, *with* its context.

+    $ rg --vimgrep -i -L pat file ...

+TODO: Should we replace all our `$ grep` commands with `$ rg` equivalent?

 ---

 For a permanent usage, you can configure `'grepprg'` like this: